Kugel (TV series)

-Kugel (קוגל) is an Israeli television drama series and prequel to Shtisel.
+Kugel (קוגל) is an Israeli television drama series and prequel to the Israeli television drama series Shtisel.
 The show was created and written by Yehonatan Indursky, with Sasson Gabai and Hadas Yaron reprising their roles from Shtisel.
 The series takes place in Antwerp's Haredi community.

 The series premiered on yes Drama in Israel on 5 December 2024.

 Development

-Indursky who previously created Shtisel after abandoning Haredi religious practice has since resumed an observant lifestyle.
-He initially conceived that a spin-off of Shtisel would focus on the Weiss family, led by : Giti (Neta Riskin), Lipa (Zohar Strauss) and Ruchama (Shira Haas.
-He wrote two episodes but put the project on hold to return to a third season of Shtisel.
+Indursky, who previously created the Israeli television drama series Shtisel after abandoning Haredi religious practice, has since resumed an observant lifestyle.
+He initially conceived that a spin-off of Shtisel would focus on the Weiss family, led by Giti (Neta Riskin), Lipa (Zohar Strauss), and Ruchama (Shira Haas).
+He wrote two episodes, but put the project on hold to return to a third season of Shtisel.

-He later returned to the idea of a spin-off and began to consider focusing on Nuchem (Gabi) and then had a chance encounter in a bar with Yaron (who had played Nuchem's daughter, Libbi).
-Yaron suggested revisiting her character as Indursky was often asked by Shtisel fans about her fate.
+He later returned to the idea of a spin-off.
+Beginning by considering focusing on Nuchem (Gabi), he then had a chance encounter in a bar with Yaron (who played Nuchem's daughter, Libbi).
+Yaron suggested revisiting her character, as Shtisel fans often asked Indursky about her fate.
 Speaking to Haaretz about Nuchem and Libbi in Shtisel, he explained: "Their characters had no autonomy, they just supported the story.
 So, it's kind of poetic justice that they get their own series now."

-The series was shot entirely on location in Antwerp in Belgium.
-Non-actors from the city's Haredi community were hired for some of the minor roles.
+The series was shot entirely on location in Antwerp, Belgium.
+Non-actors from the city's Haredi community were hired for some minor roles.
 As American investors were interested, Indursky had considered setting the series in Brooklyn, but ultimately chose Antwerp, faithful to the backstory of Nuchem and Libbi in Shtisel.